ducktordanny/.dotfiles/config/nvim/README.md

 ## Details

 I use the LazyNvim package manager to install and use plugins.
 The used plugins can be found under the `lua/ducktordanny/plugins` folder.
-In its init file there are some basic plugins and configurations, and the other ones are separated into two other files based on their purposes.
+In there most of the plugins have their own files, or in a few cases (like git) a specific area has a file with its plugins.

-The other settings and remaps can be seen in the `lua/ducktordanny/settings.lua` file and `lua/ducktordanny/remaps` folder.
+The other settings and remaps can be seen in the `lua/ducktordanny/core` folder.

 ## Notes